timothy-shields/linq-cpp/README.md

 ## contact

-If you're interested in using or contributing to this library, I'd like to hear from you!
+If you're interested in using or contributing to this library, I'd like to hear from you!<br>
 Contact me at timothy.shields@live.com.

 ## introduction